sgoerttler/PCS_Study/README.md

 ## **Overview**
 The repository includes:
+- **Effect Size Simulation:** Code for simulating the relevant effect sizes in our experiment.
 - **Data Processing:** Code for collecting and preparing tabular data as unpaired and paired trials.
 - **Psychometric Curve Fitting:** Code for mapping stimulus brightness to accuracy using generalized linear mixed model-based psychometric curves.
 - **Regression Models:** Code for fitting regression models to analyze the data.